GururajKannur18/docker-tutorials/README.md

  4. The Docker daemon streamed that output to the Docker client, which sent it to your terminal.

-To try something more ambitious, you can run an Ubuntu container with:
+To try something more ambitious, you can run an Ubuntu container with: Here -t -> Terminal, -i -> interactive
  $ docker run -it ubuntu bash

 Share images, automate workflows, and more with a free Docker ID: